kiariendegwa/SDC-Nanodegree-Project-Work/Vehicle-Detection/README.md

 ![U-net architecture][image1]

-The 33gb Udacity training set alongside the CrowdAi data was sufficient enough to serve as a training set without need to apply transfer learning using some random famous pre-trained covnet for one arm of the u-net.
+The 33gb Udacity training set alongside the CrowdAi data was sufficient enough to serve as a training set without need to apply transfer learning using some random famous pre-trained covnet for one arm of the u-net or further data augmentation.
-However training took roughly 3hrs to carry out.
+Training took roughly 3hrs to carry out given the above data sets.

-Samples of the training data are highlighted below, the coordinates of which are described alongsided a .csv file contained in the tagged data sets:
+Samples of the training data are highlighted below, the coordinates of which are described alongsided a .csv file accompanying the image data:

 ![Initial 1920 by 1200 RGB training data][image2]